thirstythurston/thurstonherricks/content/projects/macrophage-assay/Training-Model/index.md

     caption="Comparison of Adam and Stochastic Gradient Descent.
 While Adam with Cosine Annealing had better training loss scores, the validation and precision-recal area under the curve scores were not better than Stocastic Gradient Descent with Reduced Learning Rate on Plataeu."
     >}}

-Because the cosine annealing showed good learning by loss but didn't outperform Stochastic Gradient Descent (SGD)with Reduced Learning Rate on Plateau.
-I made a hybrid of the two learning rate schedulers though it still needs some tweaking.
+Previously, I had used Adam as an optimizer and had what I thought were good results.
+But when inspecting the images, the models were not predicting cell area or the DAPI and Cy5 channels well.
+I simplified the model to reduce the number of classes to 3:  background, DAPI, and Cy5.
+I hoped that would improve training by reducing complexity of the model.
+I kept everything else the same and used cosine annealing with warm restarts because initially the loss values looked good.
+However when compairing more metrics such as precision and recall, Adam performed poorly compared to  Stochastic Gradient Descent (SGD) with Reduced Learning Rate on Plateau.
+Over a weekend, I made a hybrid of the two learning rate schedulers though it still needs some tweaking.

+### Compairing Learning Rate Schedulers and Class Weights
 {{< figure default=true  src="Compair_scheduling_functions.png"
     width=500px
     nozoom=false